Gone are the days when Ninja only manufactures small blenders.

-You can buy the Ninja Chef 1500 from Amazon for less than $150 and it’ll be eligible to their 2-day free shipping if you join Prime.
+You can buy the Ninja Chef 1500 from Amazon for less than $150, and it’ll be eligible for their 2-day free shipping if you join Prime.

 Amazon also sells extended warranties of up to 4 years if you want that extra peace of mind.

-Another option would be buying direct from Shark’s website but it’ll be more expensive.
+Another option would be buying directly from Shark’s website, but it’ll be more expensive.

-The Ninja Chef 1500 is another great alternative to the Vitamix blender if you don’t want to spend $$$ on such.
-It’s got comparable versatility and power thanks to the 10 presets, new blades and 1,500 watt motor.
+The Ninja Chef 1500 is another excellent alternative to the Vitamix blender if you don’t want to spend $$$ on such.
+It’s got comparable versatility and power thanks to the ten presets, new blades and 1,500-watt motor.

-You can virtually make any recipe inside the kitchen except for kneading dough.
-At less than $180, this is a pretty good deal for a full sized blender.
-Remember that this blender only comes with a 1 year warranty but you can purchase extended warranties from Amazon or Shark Ninja if you want longer coverage.
+You can virtually make any recipe inside the kitchen except for kneading the dough.
+At less than $180, this is a pretty good deal for a full-sized blender.